jhumphry/ukraildata_etl/README.md

 This script takes the output from the util.isochron_latlon function and plots isochron contours on a map of the United Kingdom.
-It requires the Basemap extension to Matplotlib and therefore is  _Python 2 only_.
+It requires the Basemap extension to Matplotlib.

-    $ python2 plot_isochron.py --help
+    $ python3 plot_isochron.py --help
     usage: plot_isochron.py [-h] [--no-labels] [--database DATABASE] [--user USER] [--password PASSWORD] [--host HOST] [--port PORT]
                             STATION DEPARTURE

     positional arguments:
-      STATION              The TIPLOC code or station name DEPARTURE            The departure time and date in the format '2013-01-01 15:45'
+      STATION              The TIPLOC code or station name DEPARTURE            The departure time and date in the format '2015-01-01 15:45'

     optional arguments: